DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Introduction

-From a temporal perspective, covariates can be categorized into two types: historical exogenous variables, which are exogenous information observed during the historical period, and future exogenous variables, which are exogenous information available at the forecasting time for future time steps.
+From a temporal perspective, covariates can be categorized into two types: historical exogenous variables, which are exogenous information observed during the historical period, and future exogenous variables, which are exogenous information known for the forecast horizon.
 Despite their high predictive value, current deep learning approaches still underutilize future exogenous variables.
-As shown in Figure 1, existing exogenous-aware forecasting methods can be broadly divided into the following two categories: 1) Methods using only historical information (Figure~\ref{fig: Classification}b): These approaches rely solely on historical endogenous and exogenous variables to forecast future endogenous variables.
+As shown in Figure~\ref{fig: Classification}, existing exogenous-aware forecasting methods can be broadly divided into the following two categories: 1) Methods using only historical information (Figure~\ref{fig: Classification}b): These approaches rely solely on historical endogenous and exogenous variables to forecast future endogenous variables.
 Representative models include TimeXer~\cite{wang2024timexer} and CrossLinear~\cite{zhou2025crosslinear}.
 By entirely ignoring future covariates, these methods may underperform in scenarios where such information is available in advance.
 2) Methods that use both historical and future exogenous variables (Figure~\ref{fig: Classification}c): For instance, TiDE~\cite{das2023tide} and TFT~\cite{lim2021temporal} use historical information and future exogenous variables to forecast future endogenous variables.
-However, without causal constraints, such approaches are susceptible to spurious correlations.
+However, without fully modeling correlation constraints, such approaches are susceptible to spurious correlations.

-Further analysis, as illustrated in Figure~\ref{Diagram}, reveals that forecasting with known future covariates involves causal dependencies across both temporal and channel dimensions.
+Further analysis---see Figure~\ref{Diagram}, reveals that forecasting with known future covariates involves correlation dependencies across both temporal and channel dimensions.
 Temporally, the influence of historical exogenous variables on future exogenous variables mirrors the evolution from historical to future endogenous variables.
 In terms of channels, the interaction patterns between historical exogenous and endogenous variables are often transferable to those between future exogenous and endogenous variables.
-This dual causality structure remains an underexplored but critical feature that is insufficiently addressed by existing methods.
+This dual correlation structure remains an underexplored but critical feature that is insufficiently addressed by existing methods.